Most important characteristics of an entrepreneur

 In order to get through all of these metaphorical hurdles, the entrepreneur needs to have a passion.
-Having a passion about the business they are in helps to breakdown the barriers.
-Where a person enjoys they daily work, these daily, weekly, or monthly challenges will become a game to the tenacious entrepreneur…they will take everything in their stride.
+Having a passion about the business they are in, helps to breakdown the barriers.
+Where a person enjoys their daily work; the daily, weekly, or monthly challenges become a game to the tenacious entrepreneur…they’ll take everything in their stride.

 2. Having belief, no matter what…

 Following on from tenacity, having belief is key, no matter what type of entrepreneur you are.
 And what I mean by that, is belief in themselves as a person first an foremost.

 But in addition to self-belief, an entrepreneur must believe in what they are looking to achieve in business.
 Linked to this point is a passion for life and for the work you are doing.